How to Use WordPress: The Guide

 Your contact page can be as simple as a page listing your phone number and address, along with other vital information.
 Alternatively, you can add a contact form to your page, so visitors can send you specific requests or information directly.

-Once you’re happy with your form, you’ll have the option to Save and Embed it.
+Once you’ve used the page builder and are happy with your form, you’ll have the option to Save and Embed it.
 We recommend saving your form and going back to your Contact page.
-With the Block editor, you can easily choose “WPForms” from the list of blocks, and then select the form you want to embed on your page:
+With the Block editor, you can easily choose “WPForms” from the list of blocks, and then select the form you want to embed on your page.

 You’ll use WPForms to configure the rest of your form’s features as well, and determine where form submissions will be sent.
 To find the options you need, you can access the WPForms menu option in your dashboard.